OlgaBachaldina/rsschool-cv/cv.md

 **Discord (rs-school server):** *Olga Bachaldina (@OlgaB)*

 ## Brief summary
-I'm studying to be a communications network engineer.
+At the university I am studying for the specialty of communications network engineer.
 My purpose is to become a web application developer.
+Mostly, I like to communicate with people and solve difficult tasks in the workflow.
 I am able to multitask.
-My favourite part of working is to help people find their real problems and solve it.
+My favourite part of working process is to help people find their real problems and solve it.
 I wanna make life more splendid.

 ## Skills
-+ programming languages: Assembler, PascalABC, JavaScript
++ Assembler, PascalABC
++ HTML5, CSS3
-+ version control: GitHub
++ Git, GitHub
++ VS Code

-## Code
+## Code example
+N-th Fibonacci kata from codewars: function returns the n-th number in the Fibonacci Sequence when given a number (n).
 ```
 function nthFibo(n) {
     let arr=[0,1];